If you are trying to build a soundproof room for music production or DJing, then you will stumble upon some easy steps, to begin with.

 You probably already imagine adding drywalls on your walls but don’t forget the ceiling as well.
 Not only attach drywall but for better results, three layers will do the job.

-2. DAMPING
+2. Damping:

 Damping is another soundproof method that converts kinetic energy from sound waves to heat.
 The combination use of a minimum two-layer drywall and damping stuff will remove a big part of the sound vibration before it enters the construction walls or ceiling.